darkmattericecoffee/handheld-cnc/CAD/README.md

 	- This is the calibration rail for the X component of the sensor (1x) calRailY.dxf
-	- This is the calibration rail for the Y component of the sensor (1x) orient_frame.ai
+	- This is the calibration rail for the Y component of the sensor
-	- This is used to check the calibration and rigid body kinematics of all four sensors